Top ultrawide monitors for games, work, video editing.

 Several years ago, ultrawide monitors were very expensive.
-Now such monitors have the same price as standard pixel-for-pixel monitors.
+Now such monitors have the same price as standard pixel-for-pixel monitors, so you can easily find a decent monitor under 250 dollars.
 Usually, the cheaper the monitor is, the fewer pixels it has.
 Respectively, the more expensive a monitor is, the better resolution and image it will have.

 A lot of people who work on computers say that using an ultrawide monitor or a few standard ones makes the working process faster and productivity – better.
-A bigger screen is advisable in this case.
+A 38-inch monitor is a good option in this case.

 For those who love playing, ultra wide gaming monitors have an advantage – the absence of frames.
 However, not everyone might like it.
 In some games, such as League of Legends, it’s important to have a large field of view.
 Such monitors will give you a competitive advantage.

-If you enjoy watching films at home, an ultra wide monitor is the best option for you as it will provide an awesome cinema experience.
+If you enjoy watching films at home, an ultra wide Thunderbolt-equipped monitor is the best option for you as it will provide an awesome cinema experience and fast media transfer.
 Due to the widescreen ratio, black bars at the top and bottom of your screen aren’t necessary.
 Obviously, you can also watch films on the Internet, a DVD or your NAS storage drive.